PaulGilchrist/dnd-char-sheet/README.md

-# To Do

-* Magic Items
-* Load multiple characters at once into separate tabs
+# Dungeons and Dragons Character Sheet

+Load entire party at once, print or track changes like hit points, gold, or spell slots online